 In Their Words

-The inspirational "This Is Why" column of PT in Motion spotlights a particular moment or incident that led the writer to a career in physical therapy or reinforced why he or she became a physical therapist or physical therapist assistant.
+The inspirational "Defining Moment" column of PT in Motion spotlights a particular moment or incident that led the writer to a career in physical therapy or reinforced why he or she became a physical therapist or physical therapist assistant.
 Read the columns or download the podcasts.